DanjelPiDev/UE5_ModularLightSystem/README.md

 > ⚠️ This project may require Unreal Engine's "Starter Content" (free from Epic Games).
 > Please make sure to enable or migrate the Starter Content to the project manually.
-> Due to licensing restrictions, these assets are **not included** in this repository.
+> Due to licensing restrictions, these assets are **not included** in this repository (If you want to view my Level).

 ---